proudnhello/cline-test/memory-bank/progress.md

 -   **UI has been improved:**
     -   The `UpgradePanel` now handles cases where no upgrades are visible.

+## What Works

+-   **Backend Integration:**
+    -   The application is connected to a Supabase backend.
+    -   Player progress is saved to and loaded from the database.
+    -   The database schema is defined and managed with migration files.

 ## What's Left to Build

--   **Backend Integration:**
+-   **Testing:**
-    -   Saving and loading player progress with Supabase.
+    -   Verify the Supabase integration is working as expected.
 -   **Gameplay & UI/UX:**
     -   Upgrades to manipulate market trends.
     -   General polish and visual feedback (e.g., animations, purchase feedback).
+-   **Authentication:**
+    -   A user login/signup system.

 ## Current Status

-The core gameplay loop and UI are in a good state.
-The next major focus is backend integration to allow for persistent player progress.
+The backend integration is complete.
+The next step is to test the save/load functionality to ensure it's working correctly.

 ## Known Issues